-There are the costs associated with throwing away several items before you move (think perishables but also all sorts of replaceable items); the cost of packing and moving supplies like boxes, tape, dollies, furniture blankets, bubble wrap, mattress bags, and labels (see my list of places to get free moving boxes); damage to your furniture and other belonging (thus lessening their value or requiring repairs and touch-ups); staying at hotels along the way as you move; replacing items you sold or tossed once you get there; furnishing the home; buying organizational products; restocking your pantry and fridge; and the wear the tear on your vehicle if it tows a trailer or car behind it.
+There are the costs associated with throwing away several items before you move (think perishables but also all sorts of replaceable items); the cost of packing and moving supplies like boxes, tape, dollies, furniture blankets, bubble wrap, mattress bags, and labels (see my list of places to get free moving boxes); damage to your furniture and other belonging (thus lessening their value or requiring repairs and touch-ups); staying at hotels along the way as you move; replacing items you sold or tossed once you get there; furnishing the home; buying organizational products; restocking your pantry and fridge; and the wear and tear on your vehicle if it tows a trailer or car behind it.

 The Cheapest Way to Move Cross Country